+86 133 7846 9210

 Featured Blogs

-Copper and aluminum conductors are both widely used in power cable and transmission projects.
-This guide compares their conductivity, weight, cost, applications and selection factors to help buyers choose the right conductor material.
+Armored and non-armored power cables are used in different installation environments.
+This guide compares their structure, protection, applications and selection factors to help project buyers choose the right cable.

-XLPE insulated power cable is widely used in power transmission, distribution, industrial facilities and infrastructure projects.
-This guide explains its structure, advantages, applications and selection factors for project buyers.
+PVC insulated power cable is widely used in low voltage power distribution, building electrical systems, industrial facilities and general electrical applications.
+This guide explains its features, applications, specifications and selection factors for project buyers.

 A Properly Wired Project.
 Endless Opportunities.